itmat/Normalization/README.md

 #####ii.
 Feature Count Spreadsheets
 ######-Exon-Intron-Junction Normalization:<br>
 PORT outputs feature (exon, intron, junctions) counts spreadsheets to `STUDY/NORMALIZED_DATA/EXON_INTRON_JUNCTION/SPREADSHEETS`.
-MIN spreadsheet has counts from Unique reads and MAX spreadsheet has counts from Unique+Non-Unique reads.
+FINAL MIN spreadsheet has counts from Unique reads and FINAL MAX spreadsheet has counts from Unique+Non-Unique reads.
 If the data are stranded, you will find sense and antisense spreadsheets for exon and intron counts.<br>
 ######-Gene Normalization:<br>
 PORT outputs gene counts spreadsheets to `STUDY/NORMALIZED_DATA/GENE/SPREADSHEETS`.
-MIN spreadsheet has counts from Unique reads that only map to one gene and MAX spreadsheet has counts from Unique+Non-Unique reads/multiple gene mappers.
-If the data are stranded, you will find sense and antisense spreadsheets.<br>
+FINAL MIN spreadsheet has counts from Unique reads that only map to one gene and FINAL MAX spreadsheet has counts from Unique+Non-Unique reads/multiple gene mappers.
+If the data are stranded, you will find sense and antisense spreadsheets.<br>If you use -cutoff_highexp option, PORT will estimate and put the counts of the filtered highly expressed genes back into the FINAL MIN spreadsheet and output an extra spreadsheet (`FINAL_master_list_of_genes_counts_MIN.STUDY.highExp.txt`) <br>

 #####iii.
 Normalization Factors Statistics
 ######-Exon-Intron-Junction Normalization:<br>